Beto O’Rourke announces he’s dropping 2020 presidential bid

 President Donald Trump quickly weighed in on O’Rourke’s exit, saying in a tweet: “Oh no, Beto just dropped out of race for President despite him saying he was “born for this.”
 I don’t think so!”

+Associated Press writer Brian Slodysko contributed to this report from Washington.
 Weissert reported from Des Moines, Iowa.